Is a Service Dog for Autism Right For You?

 - Ability to provide for the dog’s physical, psychological and financial needs.

-Complete a Prequalifying Questionnaire »PLEASE NOTE: The demand for a service dog far outweighs our available service dogs in training and we do not guarantee that every applicant will receive a dog.
+Complete a Prequalifying Questionnaire »IMPORTANT NOTICE: The demand for a service dog far outweighs our available service dogs in training and we do not guarantee that every applicant will receive a dog.
 We screen and interview applicants whose needs match the strengths and skills of our dogs.

 CONTACT US